-The following is information for returning residents.
+The following is information for returning TNRD residents who have been evacuated due to wildfires in 2021.
 It is a general summary of important information after a wildfire evacuation.

 - Before you go back